acearchive/acearchive.lgbt/content/docs/contributing/uploading-files.md

 stored.
 You can read more about CIDs in the [IPFS documentation](ipns://docs.ipfs.io/concepts/content-addressing/).

-When contributing to the archive, instead of providing a URL to the content, you provide a CID.
+When adding files to an artifact, instead of providing a URL to the content, you provide a CID.
 When your pull request is merged, the files will be downloaded from the IPFS network and uploaded to Ace Archive storage.